mvolkmann/MyUnixEnv/notes/GoNotes.md

 - all structs that implement all the methods are compatible
 - structs do not state the interfaces they implement, they just implement all the methods
+- calling a method on a variable with an interface type calls the method on the underlying struct type
+- if a value has not be assigned to the variable, calling a method on it results in an error
+- an interface with no methods, referred to as the "empty interface") matches every type
+  - may want to give this a name using `type any interface{}`
 - ex.

   ```go